PauloMoss/repo-provas-app/README.md

 1 - Clone this repository </br>
 2 - Clone the back-end repository at https://github.com/PauloMoss/repo-provas-back </br>
-3 - Follow instructions to run back-end at https://github.com/PauloMoss/repo-provas-back </br>
-4 - Install dependencies </br>
+3 - Install dependencies </br>
 ```
 npm i
 ```
-5 - Run the front-end with </br>
+4 - Run the front-end with </br>
 ```
 npm start
 ```
-6 - You can optionally build the project running </br>
+5 - You can optionally build the project running </br>
 ```
 npm run build
 ```
-7 - Finally access http://localhost:3000 on your favorite browser (unless it is Internet Explorer.
-In this case, review your life decisions)